AshivDhondea/ENSC813_Project/README.md

 ## Report
 The project report and its source files can be found in this [repo](https://github.com/AshivDhondea/ENSC813_report).

+## User manual
+A brief user manual for this code can be found in the [user manual directory](https://github.com/AshivDhondea/ENSC813_report/tree/master/user_manual) of the report [repo](https://github.com/AshivDhondea/ENSC813_report).

+## Learned models
+Due to GitHub's file size restrictions, most models cannot be committed to this repo.
+The model and weights files created by [main_22_multiclass_00.py](https://github.com/AshivDhondea/ENSC813_Project/blob/master/scripts/main_22_multiclass_00.py) can be found in the [output_files directory](https://github.com/AshivDhondea/ENSC813_Project/tree/master/output_files).

 ### Prerequisites
 This project was created using a custom *conda* environment called *tfgpu*.